rharish101/CIL-Project/README.md

     ```sh
     pre-commit install
     ```

+5. If you intend to run the visualization script, install tkinter

 **NOTE:** You need to be inside the virtual environment where you installed the above dependencies every time you commit.
 However, this is not required if you have installed pre-commit globally.